decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 However, the amount of participation under that umbrella fell short of expectations.
 In short, the blanket proposal involves responsibility without authority.
 No one is going to make someone speak about subject X at event Y, respond to a message, or do something they don’t want to do.

 Additionally, the proposal ownership created a dynamic that was undesirable and counter to the spirit of decentralized decision-making.
 Perhaps people looked to the proposal owner to centrally execute the plan and make decisions.
-This is impossible to do on a global scale, as no one has that degree of knowledge or band width, nor is it in line with community values.
+This is impossible to do on a global scale, as no one has that degree of knowledge or bandwidth, nor is it in line with community values.
 As such, the scope of proposals for 2020 and beyond is best limited to the things one can directly execute, plus the components trustworthy contractors have asked to be included on their behalf.

 One of the major differences from 2019 to 2020 will be the treatment of Community Organizers.
 Geographic leads should make individual proposals for their given regions because they are more in tune with markets, they can better lead on the local level, and they will be directly responsible to the stakeholders that approved their work.
 Elian has already passed his proposal for Mexico and Latin America, and additional Politeia proposals are in the works for at least four other geographic areas.
 This will make the community more nimble and resilient.